-I have since, signed on as an associate producer on several films including "Bite Me", directed by Meredith Edwards, and "Paradise City", directed by John Lopez.
-Both of these films are currently in post-production work.
+I have since, signed on as an associate producer for several films, including Bite Me, directed by Meredith Edwards, and Paradise City, directed by John Lopez.
+Both of these films are currently in post-production.
 I also recently co-wrote and starred in a short, written and directed by Catriona Rubenis-Stevens called "E.ro.sion Noun", which is circulating 2018-2019 film festivals, both in the States and Abroad.

 Onward and Upward